"Syuzhet for Dummies" (updated 2025)

 library(syuzhet)

-Then, we need to call up a text file.
-For example purposes I will use “Middlemarch.txt,” a file I created when I downloaded Middlemarch from Project Gutenberg.
+If you want to worth with something longer, you'll want to upload a text file.
+For example purposes, I will use “Middlemarch.txt,” a file I created when I downloaded Middlemarch from Project Gutenberg.
 (Ideally, you should open this in Wordpad or another text editor and lop off the intro text and any concluding text added in by the Gutenberg people.)

 middlemarch <- get_text_as_string("c:/middlemarch.txt")

-This brings the text of the file into working memory in R as an object called "middlemarch" from the root directory on my hard drive.
-From this point on you don’t need to mess with traditional file names on your computer.
-(FYI It took me a while to get R to like the way I specified filenames.
-Note the forward slash!)
-If you have your text file located somewhere else on your computer, you’ll have to figure out the exact path (which in current Windows is sometimes a little tricky).
-And if you are on a Mac, you’re a bit on your own on this part, sorry.
+This brings the text of the file into working memory in R as an object called "middlemarch" derived from a text file from the root directory on my hard drive.
+Happily, from this point on you don’t need to mess with traditional file names on your computer.
+(FYI It took me awhile to get R to like the way I specified filenames.
+Note again the forward slash!)

-Hint: if you’re doing a novel that has more than one word in the title, use underscore marks to separate words rather than spaces, and aim for abbreviated versions to keep things simple and reduce the likelihood of typos.
-Instead of tess_of_the_durvebilles, just call it tess.
+Another hint: if you’re doing a novel that has more than one word in the title, use underscore marks to separate words rather than spaces, and aim for abbreviated versions to keep things simple and reduce the likelihood of typos.
+Instead of tess_of_the_durvebilles, you might just call it tess for the purposes of this exercise.

 s_v <- get_sentences(middlemarch)